 Hi, thanks for visiting!

 My name's Sam Kelleher, and I am a Senior Full-Stack Web Developer / Software Architect based in London.
-This website mostly contains a sample of work from my portfolio, tips, and best practicies for building web applications, and reviews + photos of food and hotels in London.
+This website mostly contains a sample of work from my portfolio, tips, and best practices for building web applications.

 Responsive, Realtime, Customisable, Interactive Dashboard